 Animal Care Services has a limited number of traps available for resident use.
 We require a copy of your driver’s license, a brief educational discussion with one of our trained staff members, and a signed trap rental agreement.
 There is a $50 rental charge and a $75 fee for lost or stolen small animal traps.

 City Owned Trap Rental Rules

 - You may use the trap for 7 business days OR until the animal is caught in the trap.

 - If you wish to rent an additional trap, you must come to the facility Monday through Friday between 8 a.m. to 5 p.m.

 - We do not take money after 5:30 p.m. and are not able to print a receipt after this time.

 We encourage you to contact us prior to visiting our facility, by calling (361) 826-4630 during normal business hours, weekdays.
 Due to the high demand, there may be a waiting period before a trap becomes available.

 The intent of trapping is to safely contain an animal so that it can be safely transported somewhere else.
 It should be used as a last resort and not in any way to make the animal suffer.
 Trapped animals that are not cared for is considered animal cruelty and a crime.
-It is your responsibility to ensure that the animal is trapped and maintained in a humane manner until it can be picked up by Animal Services.
-Please expect delays in Animal Services’ response times due to the high volume of emergency calls that take priority over trapped animals on private property.
+It is your responsibility to ensure that the animal is trapped and maintained in a humane manner until you can drop off at Animal Care Services.

 In April 2014, a question arose about the legality of residents transporting opossums, considered nuisance fur-bearing mammals, to Animal Care Services for relocation, and whether the practice complied with Texas Parks and Wildlife (TP&W) guidelines.
 The City received authorization to continue the current City practice from TP&W.